EmergentRealms/emergentrealms.github.io/blog/2025-05-12-leveling-up-with-cpp.md

 ## The Results: Headroom for Dreams

 The metrics spoke for themselves.
-We doubled the number of active NPCs, ran the game with players in opposite districts, and held steady frame rates.
-City streaming smoothed out, AI made quicker decisions, and the kids immediately noticed: “Dad, it’s not lagging anymore!”
+We 100x the number of active NPCs, ran the game with players in opposite districts, and held steady frame rates.
+City streaming smoothed out, AI made quicker decisions.

 The engine-side leap also sparked a mindset shift. *Cobblestone Legacy* was no longer “just” a hobby project; it had an architecture document, native modules, and a future-proof foundation.
 Next up: giving the city a true heartbeat with smarter NPCs, emergent quests, and systems that make the streets feel alive.